-A pain specialist can identify the cause of your pain and treat its symptoms.
-A pain medicine doctor also may consult with other specialists to determine if you are a good candidate for surgery or another procedure to correct an underlying condition, or if pain medicine is a better option.
+A pain management specialist can identify the cause of your pain and treat its symptoms.
+A doctor may also consult with other specialists to determine if you are a good candidate for surgery or another procedure to correct an underlying condition or if pain management is a better option.

-Dr. Wasan says that getting early treatment for pain improves your chances of finding relief.
+Dr. Wasan says that getting early pain treatment improves your chances of finding relief.